2015 Regular Session

-BE IT FURTHER RESOLVED, That this resolution be presented to the Mississippi members of the graduating classes and their families and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Doug Cunningham, forwarded to the Director of the University of Mississippi Alumni Association, and made available to the Capitol Press Corps.